0xsamgreen/base-hackathon/README.md

 - If wallet generation fails, try reinstalling Node.js dependencies as described above
 - For database issues, you can reinitialize it using `python init_db.py`
 - For backend wallet issues, use admin CLI to regenerate wallet (requires confirmation)
+- For quiz completion issues, check the database migrations are up to date

 ## Project Structure